prebid/prebid.github.io/dev-docs/bidders/mobfoxpb.md

 ### Prebid.Server Bid Params
+Currently adapter doesn't support multiimpression, so only the first impression will be delivered

 {: .table .table-bordered .table-striped }
 | Name           | Scope    | Description                                              | Example    | Type      |